 A main indicator supporting this hypothesis is the remaining deficit in export orientation and research activity of East Germany companies.
-Industrial Research and Development (R&D) activity remains much larger in West German than in East German businesses.
+Industrial Research and Development (R&D) activity remains largely limited to West German businesses.
 In 2006, only 0.43 percent of all employees in East Germany were employed in the R&D sector whereas the figure for West Germany stood at 0.88 percent in the same year.
 This ratio has remained almost constant since the mid 1990s.
 It appears evident that the reindustrialisation of East Germany has proceeded without fostering enhanced research activity and orientation.
-In addition, industrial export figures for East Germany remain lower than those of the West.
+In addition, industrial export figures for East Germany remain weak.
 In 2008, the share of exports in West Germany reached almost 46 percent whereas East German figures hovered around a much lower 33 percent.
-On a positive note, however, these figures have increased quite dramatically rising from 12 percent in the mid 1990s to roughly 20 percent in 2000 until reaching 33 percent in 2008.
+On a positive note however, these figures have increased dramatically rising from 12 percent in the mid 1990s to roughly 20 percent in 2000 until reaching 33 percent in 2008.

-The two remaining structural weaknesses of East Germany's industry are closely intertwined.
-To some extent a common cause lies in the specifics of ownership structure and company size of the manufacturing industry in East Germany.
-In 2005, more than fourfifths of all companies in the East were owned by East Germans.
-With only 12 employees on average, the small size of these businesses hinders ambitions to increase export quotas and to intensify industrial research activity.
+The two remaining structural weaknesses of East Germany's industry sector are closely intertwined.
+To some extent a common cause lies in the specifics of ownership structure, company size and employment structure of the manufacturing industry in East Germany.
+In 2005, more than four-fifths of all companies in the East were owned by East Germans.
+Moreover, with only 12 employees on average, the small size of these businesses hinders ambitions to increase export quotas and to intensify industrial research activity.
 While 48 percent of workers are employed by these (relatively small) East German owned businesses, 47 percent of the workforce is employed by (usually bigger) West German and foreign owned companies.
 Anecdotal evidence suggests that while the latter uses the latest technology in the production process, their research departments have largely remained in the West with only standardised production taking place in the East German section of the business.
 As such, East Germany's industry continues to function as the 'extended work bench' of West Germany.
 As such, its situation is typical for industry in structurally weak areas.
 While it is competitive at the wage levels typical for its domestic market, structural weaknesses cause it to fall short of reaching the same levels of added value that are common in the main areas of industrial activity in West Germany.

 All in all, the result of economic transformation in East Germany has to be described as a partial success.
-While a new industrial core has been created as the basis of economic growth, it does not yet meet West German standards either in terms of productivity or in terms of innovation.
+While a new core industry has been created as the basis of economic growth, it does not yet meet West German standards either in terms of productivity or in terms of innovation.
 However, it has to be added that the West German standard is particularly demanding.
 It is important to remember that until 1989, East Germany was governed along socialist economic principles and had largely been sealed off from the world market.
 Forty years of socialist rule had led to an enormous waste of resources as well as the continuous loss of innovative strength.
 After 1990 even highly educated engineers were unable to develop new products and to position them on the world market.
-Almost all industrial branches required a complete reorganisation, which had to be done swiftly otherwise, the exodus of qualified workers would have become unstoppable.
+Almost all industrial sectors required total reorganisation.
+As has been illustrated above, structural reconstruction had to be implemented swiftly otherwise the exodus of qualified workers would have become unstoppable.